 Approvals can take longer, though, depending on the market environment.
 For example, if rates are low and there's a refi boom on-going, getting a refinance to close can take as much as two month -- especially for "complicated" loans which require additional paperwork such as the 5-10 Properties Program.

 Banks just don't have capacity to work much faster.

 Closing times can also be delayed for buyers of short sales and foreclosures.
 Loans for distressed sales and REO sometimes take 6 months or longer to get to settlement.

-Thing is, during that "extra time" it takes to close -- whether it's 3 weeks, 3 months or longer -- your life is subject to unexpected change and when your life changes, your loan can, too.
+Thing is, during that "extra time" it takes to close -- whether it's 3 weeks, 3 months or longer -- your life is subject to unexpected change.
+When your life changes, your loan can change, too.

 For example, if lose your job, become ill, or have your home damaged by storms, your lender can rightfully revoke your mortgage approval -- even if your loan was previously cleared-to-close.

 Some life events are beyond your control.
 You can't control sickness any more than you can control Mother Nature.
 But some events are within your control.

 In the world of mortgages, good behavior does matter.

 Bad Mortgage Behavior, Defined